 wmemset sets the first n wide characters in the wide character string ws to a value c.

-Return val.
+- Return val.
 Pointer to ws.

-Note This version of the C runtime system only supports one-byte characters as wide character wprintf - Formatted output to standard output (wide character format)
+- Note This version of the C runtime system only supports one-byte characters as wide character codes.

+- See also memset, wmemcpy, wmemmove

+wprintf - Formatted output to standard output (wide character format)